So, you want to contribute to Neutrino?

 - Scaffolding and boilerplates.
 The goal of Neutrino is to remove over-reliance on boilerplates, instead opting to push users into consuming presets.
 Neutrino itself will not add commands to scaffold out new projects or create boilerplate repositories.
 We do keep a collection of examples-as-documentation for getting started with Neutrino presets, but do not wish to govern project structure more than necessary.
 These types of projects can be maintained externally.

 Neutrino team members and contributors are here to help you!
-Should you need assistance or have questions in using Neutrino or its core presets, please consider asking on our Slack channel, Stack Overflow, or other channel rather than filing issues.
+Should you need assistance or have questions in using Neutrino or its core presets, please consider asking on our Spectrum channel, Stack Overflow, or other channel rather than filing issues.
 We would prefer to keep our GitHub issues clear for bugs, feature requests, discussions, and relevant information related to its development.

 - Please make a good-faith effort to ensure that code that goes into neutrino-dev follows the existing patterns and quality that is already present in the repository.